Winter & Spring Welcomes

 The Veterans Resource Center at WOU provides an environment that promotes the retention and graduation of student veterans in post-secondary education through the coordination of services fostering academic, personal, and professional development.
 You can read more about our services on our website.

-We offer three programs, a full service lounge, and are developing scholarship opportunities for our military family.
-Our programs can be seen below!
+We offer two programs, a full-service lounge, and scholarship opportunities for the military family.
 We look forward to meeting you and introducing you to all the great opportunities to connect with your military family!

 1. Equipment Loan Program